peec/laravel-aws/README.md

 - AWS Elastic Beanstalk will handle deployments.
 - AWS Elastic Load Balancer with Auto scaling .
 Meaning you can have multiple EC2 instances running your app.
-- AWS ElastiCache configured as the cache (memcached) for laravel
+- AWS ElastiCache configured as the cache (redis) for laravel
 - AWS RDS for the database (mysql is default)
 - AWS S3 for storing uploaded assets (e.g. images).
 - AWS SQS for queues.